kaidez/kaidez.com/README.md

 ### Sass

-Sass is not a hard dependency of kaidez.com: an unminfied version of the main `style.css` file exists in the `grunt/cssSource` folder and can be copied over to the `css` folder first, then manually edited.
+Sass is not a hard dependency of kaidez.com: an unminfied version of the main `style.css` file exists in the `grunt/cssSource` folder and can be copied over to the `css` folder, referenced in a `<link>` tag, then manually edited.
 However, it's suggested that the site's CSS be managed by either Sass or another CSS preprocessor because:

-* The unminified version may be stop being built out and removed fom the repo someday.
+* The unminified version may stop being built out and removed fom the repo someday.
 * Sass is fun!

 If both Ruby and Ruby Gems are installed locally, Sass can be installed via the command line by first navigating to the site root folder, then running the following command: